EURO GOVT-Strong auction pushes Spanish yields to 10-month lows

 ECB SIGNALS

 The other key event of the day was the ECB rate-setting meeting.
-In line with expectations, the bank said it would keep its key refinancing rate at a record low of 0.75 percent and its deposit facility rate at zero percent.
+The bank is expected to keep its key refinancing rate at a record low of 0.75 percent and its deposit facility rate at zero percent as the euro zone economy has shown some signs of stabilising recently.

-Investors' attention will shift to the bank's 1330 GMT news conference for any signals from President Mario Draghi on the likelihood of future rate cuts.
+However, investors will be looking for any clues from President Mario Draghi on the likelihood of future rate cuts.
 In December, he said the ECB had discussed a deposit rate cut, sending two-year German yields into negative territory.

 "Yields have moved higher since the lows in December, there's been less safe-haven bids and more of a positive tone.
 So the market would be surprised if he were bearish," Investec fixed income strategist Elisabeth Afseth said.